Liquid Markup

 {% endif %}

-If you need to evaluate multiple conditions, you can use the "case" statement:
+If you need more conditions, you can use the case

 {% case condition %}